FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 In the unpackaged folder, start elasticsearch with

-    ./bin/elasticsearch
+    /bin/elasticsearch

 3\.
 [Install Kibana][5] - download the version appropriate to your system.
-For the Linuz-64 bit download unpackage it with
+For the Linuz-64 bit tar.gz download file, unpackage it with

     tar -xvf filename

 In the unpackaged folder, start kibana with

-    ./bin/kibana
+    /bin/kibana

 4\.
-Install logstash - which we'll use for collecting and parsing log files.
+[Install logstash][6] - which we'll use for collecting and parsing log files.
 It can transform an unstructured log into something meaningful and searchable.

-    echo 'deb http://packages.elastic.co/logstash/2.2/debian stable main' | sudo tee /etc/apt/sources.list.d/logstash-2.2.x.list

-    sudo apt-get update

-    sudo apt-get install logstash
+For the Linuz-64 bit tar.gz download file, unpackage it with

+    tar -xvf filename

 ## Running Elastic Search with logstash and Kibana